itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

         \right]
     \end{align*}

-At the seond iteration we again chose the random value.
+At the second iteration we again chose the random value.
-Now we get the third one and we again repate the same precodure
+Now we get the third one and we again repeat the same precodure

 .. math::